DarianHarrison/streamsets_minimal/readme.md

 //personla notes

 to create dynamic pv,pvc you can do sepparately with cspaces, or within same saprk app, when prompted to create dyamic pv,pvc

-Please note secret name: mapr-user-secret-3727452297 for later use.
-Please note PVC name: mapr-csi-pvc-1830751614 for later use.
-Please note PV name: mapr-csi-pv-1418556951 for later use.